 Indigestion can be quite uncomfortable, if not painful, for many, so if you are looking for a solution to your digestion problems, why not consider one that provides a variety of health benefits?
 The addition of chlorophyll into your diet and health routine might be your answer.

 The pigment chlorophyll, which is found in mostly algae and plants, also has a connection to human consumption, as it serves as a chemical compound that has evidence of offering health benefits to those who consume it.

 Studies show that chlorophyll can assist in oxygenating blood and boosting its production, which makes for a more suitable transportation of oxygen to the cells throughout our body.
 This process has a positive effect on cardiac health, organs, and tissues.
-With cardiac health being an area that Black people are significantly faced with regularly, chlorophyll is an option that our community should not overlook.
+With cardiac health being an area that Black people are significantly impacted by, chlorophyll is an option that our community should not overlook.